SiliconLabs/bluetooth_applications/bluetooth_distance_monitor/README.md

 _Note_: The pairing process on Android and iOS devices is different.
 For more information, refer to [bluetooth security](https://github.com/SiliconLabs/bluetooth_stack_features/tree/master/security).

-**Read/Write characteristics**
+**Read/Write characteristics:**

 The parameters of this example application can be easily configured via BLE characteristics.
 Values for the characteristics are handled by the application as ASCII strings.
 Tap on the main service to see the available characteristics.

 ***Read***